ljwhitt83/lbcProject/project_documents/design_document_copy.md

 ## *Project Title* Design

 ## 1. Problem Statement

-Creating an application to gamifying your life for yourself and your family.
+Creating an application to gameify your life for yourself and your family.
 To better organize and encourage participation in accomplishing daily life goals.

 ## 2. Top Questions to Resolve in Review